Last Updated on 27 January 2026 by Cycloscope

 History and Route of the Ilala

 The MV Ilala has crossed Lake Malawi from north to south and vice versa since 1951.
-Every week it leaves from Monkey Bay, in the south of the lake, and reaches Chilumba, near the border with Tanzania, to then trace the same route back.
+Every week, it departs from Monkey Bay, in the south of the lake, and reaches Chilumba, near the border with Tanzania, then retraces the same route back.

-It carries passengers and goods stopping by the main towns on the west coast of Lake Malawi – plus one on the east coast a few kilometers from the border with Mozambique – as well as on the two islands of Likoma and Chizumulu, in Mozambican waters but belonging to Malawi.
+It carries passengers and goods, stopping at the main towns on the west coast of Lake Malawi – plus one on the east coast, a few kilometers from the border with Mozambique – as well as at the two islands of Likoma and Chizumulu, in Mozambican waters but belonging to Malawi.

-Yarrow Shipbuilder, built the Ilala for Nyasaland Railways in 1949 in Scotland, the boat was named after the Ilala region of Zambia, where David Livingstone was first buried.
+Yarrow Shipbuilders built the Ilala for Nyasaland Railways in Scotland in 1949.
+The boat was named after the Ilala region of Zambia, where David Livingstone was first buried.

-Once built, the ship was dismantled and transported to pieces in Malawi, first by ship to Beira, Mozambique, then by rail and road to Chipoka, in the south of Lake Malawi.
+Once built, the ship was dismantled and transported into pieces in Malawi, first by ship to Beira, Mozambique, then by rail and road to Chipoka, in the south of Lake Malawi.

 The British historian, traveler, and writer Oliver Ransford describes life on board the MV Ilala in his book “Malawi, Livingstone’s Lake“:

-Every day onboard, amid the exciting bell that rings, cries of sirens and shouts that seem inseparable from all maritime arrivals and departures, the laughing crowds of Malawians line up on the Ilala bridge to disembark, cluttered with baggage that includes bicycles, cages full of birds, sewing machines and even tied goats.
-They are transported to the ground to return after about an hour later crammed with another group of passengers who quickly settle in the narrow spaces to sing and sleep and prepare meals in small pots. (from Wikipedia)
+Every day onboard, amid the exciting bell that rings, cries of sirens and shouts that seem inseparable from all maritime arrivals and departures, the laughing crowds of Malawians line up on the Ilala bridge to disembark, cluttered with baggage that includes bicycles, cages full of birds, sewing machines, and even tied goats.
+They are transported to the ground to return after about an hour, crammed with another group of passengers who quickly settle in the narrow spaces to sing, sleep, and prepare meals in small pots. (from Wikipedia)

 Read our full article about Monkey Bay and Cape Maclear